 Critics argue that the Web-blocking provisions in Protect IP Act and SOPA could stifle the integrity and security of the Internet.
 But they also express concern about other provisions, including language giving the holders of copyrights and trademarks authority to bring lawsuits against third parties who provide services to infringing websites, and another provision giving Internet service providers and others protection against liability if they take action against foreign infringers.

 Meanwhile, many websites—including Wikipedia and the social news site Reddit—will be staging a high-profile protest of the bills on Wednesday by going dark for a day.

-This article appears in the Jan.
-18, 2012, edition of National Journal Daily.
+This article appears in the January 18, 2012 edition of NJ Daily.